RSVP to Webinar with Terry Hartle

 - Promote community change resulting in positive outcomes for business, industry and the workforce.

-Sector Boards work on a much broader basis and are focused on long-range planning, taking into account new technology and factors expected to impact the industry.
-They are focused on the future workforce and work to identify resources and solutions to anticipated staffing and competitiveness needs.
+Community college and high school advisory committees provide input regarding program development and curriculum.
+Sector boards focus on long-range planning, taking into account new technology and factors expected to impact the industry.
+They are focused on the future of the industry with regard to workforce needs, infrastructure, technology, etc. Sector boards work to identify resources and solutions to anticipated needs.
+Sector boards work collectively for the advancement of their industry.

 Regional Workforce Boards (RWB) and Sector Boards